 UConn Second-Degree Fake ID Forgery Lawyer

-The act of possessing the fake ID is a crime, even if no other crime is being committed.
-The fake ID does not need to be in use to make it a crime – possession alone is prosecutable.
 If a student is charged with a forgery or fake ID at UConn they should contact a skilled student defense attorney who can immediately request discovery from the State, to review the police report and build a defense against the charges.
 A UConn second-degree fake ID forgery lawyer can also help prepare a UConn student for any disciplinary proceedings at UConn.

-Penalties for Possession of a Fake ID in UConn?
+What are the Penalties for Possession of a Fake ID in UConn?

 Possession of a fake ID at UConn can be a Felony or Misdemeanor, depending on the form of the identification.
 If a student is in possession of a fake driver’s license, or any fake identification that mimics a government-issued ID, they will be charged with a Class D Felony.
 Class D Felonies are punishable by up to five years in prison and a permanent felony conviction.
 In less serious cases a UConn student can be charged with a Class B Misdemeanor, when they possess a fake ID that does not mimic a government document – this is a rare occurrence.
 Class B Misdemeanors are punishable by up to six months in prison and a permanent criminal record.

 What are Defenses to Second Degree Forgery in Connecticut?

 In order for a person to be convicted of second degree forgery in Connecticut, the prosecution must prove that a defendant had actual knowledge the documents were fake, or had the intention to deceive another with the use of the documents.
 One common defense to this charge is a lack of knowledge about the falsity of the document, or a lack of intent to use the documents to deceive another person.